Sandusky County, Ohio: Government and politics

 Like most of northwestern Ohio, Sandusky County voters have historically supported the Republican Party.
 It was initially settled by migrants from the Northern Tier of New England and New York, who carried their culture with them.
 The county has a strong history of supporting Republican presidential candidates as well as local Republican candidates.
-As a measure of how Republican the county has been, while Franklin D. Roosevelt was en route to a 46-state landslide in 1936, he garnered fewer votes in the county than he had in 1932.

 During the 2008 U.S. presidential election, 51% of the voters from Sandusky County supported Democratic candidate Barack Obama.
 It was the second time since 1964 that the county had supported a Democrat for president, and the second time since 1932 that it had done so with a majority.
-Obama narrowly carried the county again in 2012 U.S. presidential election with just under 50 percent of the vote.
+Obama narrowly carried the county again in the 2012 U.S. presidential election with just under 50 percent of the vote.
 Time magazine listed Sandusky as one of five critical counties in the 2012 election.
 In 2016 and 2020 the county supported the Republican candidate.